bgcarlisle/Numbat/docs/forms.md

 characters per cell.
 The `ltable_data` element has been deprecated, and now `table_data` elements allow an arbitrary number of characters per cell.

+### Conditional display logic

+By default, all elements in an extraction form are visible, however it is possible to hide an element and have it appear depending on responses to other elements of the same form.

+To use conditional display logic, go to "When the form is first opened, this item should be" at the bottom of the form element, and change it from "Visible" to "Hidden."
+This will enable the conditional display logic editor.
+You can add zero, one or many conditions under which the element in question will appear.
+If there is more than one, these conditions can be joined with a conjunction or a disjunction by choosing "all" or "any" from the drop-down menu in the sentence "Show this element when any/all of the following conditions are met."

+Add a condition by clicking the "Add condition" button.
+This will provide an editor with a drop-down selector for the "trigger" element, a drop-down selector for how to evaluate the trigger element (matching a particular response, matching anything but a particular response, having a response, and having no response), and in the case that matching is required, a drop-down for selecting the option within that element to be matched.
+Conditions can be removed by clicking "Remove" and "Confirm remove" at the right.

+By default, when an element has a response, but then it is hidden, the response in the now-hidden element is cleared.
+This behaviour can be changed by selecting "Preserve response" from the drop-down in the sentence that says, "In the case that this element is hidden by a conditional display event after a response has been entered: Clear response".

+## Extraction form elements

+### Section headings

+A section heading is an element in an extraction form, but it is not a column in the exported database, as it is added for purely cosmetic reasons.
+It is used to group parts of a form together to make it more interpretable to extractors.

 ## Editing an extraction form